Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.98 team ERA that ranks 10th among all league pitching staffs.
+- The Brewers have a 3.97 team ERA that ranks ninth across all MLB pitching staffs.

-- In his most recent time out on Wednesday against the Chicago Cubs, the righty tossed six innings, giving up two earned runs while surrendering two hits.
+- In his most recent time out on Saturday against the Philadelphia Phillies, the righty tossed six innings, allowing one earned run while surrendering two hits.

-- The 30-year-old has an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
-Opponents have a .167 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.